Key Public Health Questions

 While the story is an over-simplification it does help demonstrate the importance of looking at the cause or determinants of an injury.

-Factors such as our behaviours and access to health services (which are downstream determinants) contribute to our health and safety status and while acknowledging a level of personal responsibility for health choices is necessary, society also holds responsibility for creating the conditions that give people choice and control over their lives (upstream determinants).11 This impact of determinants is demonstrated in Figure 1.12,13
+Factors such as our behaviours and access to health services (which are downstream determinants) contribute to our health and safety status.
+While acknowledging a level of personal responsibility for health choices is necessary, society also holds responsibility for creating the conditions that give people choice and control over their lives (upstream determinants).11 This impact of determinants is demonstrated in Figure 1.12,13

 Interventions to address inequities can also be referred to as occurring upstream, midstream or downstream.
 See Learn – Interventions for more details.